Port Huron Statement

 The Port Huron Statement is a 1962 political manifesto of the American student activist movement Students for a Democratic Society (SDS).
 It was written by SDS members, and completed on June 15, 1962, at a United Auto Workers (UAW) retreat outside of Port Huron, Michigan (now part of Lakeport State Park), for the group's first national convention.
 Under Walter Reuther's leadership, the UAW paid for a range of expenses for the 1962 convention, including use of the UAW summer retreat in Port Huron.
+A state historical marker will be erected on the site in 2025.

 Origins and impact

 SDS developed from the Student League for Industrial Democracy (SLID), the youth branch of a socialist educational organization known as the League for Industrial Democracy (LID).
 LID descended from the Intercollegiate Socialist Society, started in 1905.
 Early in 1960, the SLID changed its name into Students for a Democratic Society (SDS).
 The Port Huron Statement was adopted at the organization's first convention in 1962, and was based on an earlier draft by staff member Tom Hayden.

 The Port Huron Statement was a broad critique of the political and social system of the United States for failing to achieve international peace and economic justice.
 In foreign policy, the statement took issue with the American government's handling of the Cold War, both the existential threat of nuclear war, and the actual arms race.
 In domestic matters, it criticized racial discrimination, economic inequality, big businesses, trade unions, and political parties.
 In addition to its critique and analysis of the American system, the statement also suggested a series of reforms: it proclaimed a need to reshape into two genuine political parties to attain greater democracy, for stronger power for individuals through citizen's lobbies, for more substantial involvement by workers in business management, and for an enlarged public sector with increased government welfare, including a "program against poverty."
 The document provided ideas of what and how to work for and to improve, and also advocated nonviolent civil disobedience as the means by which student youth could bring forth the concept of "participatory democracy."